RIBTAS007/Ribtas007.github.io/_posts/2017-01-01-Random-quote-generator.md

 ---

+* This is a simple application that generates a random quote.
+* You can also share the quotes directly on Twitter by clicking on the Share button.
-This app was developed during the free code camp front end development certification course.
+* This app was developed during the freeCodeCamp front end web development certification course.
-This is a simple application which generates a random quote.With the help of share button you can share these quotes directly on twitter You can use the app from link below.
+* You can use the app from the link given below.